Koonkie-Cloud-Services/MAGSplitter/README.md

 ### Background Information
 ***
-Currently (August 2022), metapathways outputs are outputted in the form of ePGDBs readable for pathway tools .
+Currently,the Metapathways pipeline outputs are created in the form of ePGDBs readable for pathway tools.
 In other words, the outputs of metapathways signify entire metagenomes, rather than individual MAGs.
 If the end user were to want to look at metabolic pathway information for a single MAG, they would need to redo the metapathways pipeline for each single MAG.
 This is inefficient in terms of time and resources.
 Therefore, this tool alleviates this inefficiency by taking the outputs from the WGS pipeline and the metapathways pipeline, and splitting the metabolic